sylvaingml/sylvaingml.github.io/about.md

 permalink: /about/
 ---

-Welcome on my coding blog.
+Welcome on my coding blog. some coding stuff in JavaScript, Swift and Objective-C.

 ## This blog?